 We strongly believe that reading is the key to accessing all other subjects within the curriculum and is a basis for having a sound education.
 We strive to teach the children the key skills to be able to read, as well as a passion and love for books and reading.
 We provide an environment conducive to this by ensuring children are exposed to a rich variety of texts, opportunities to share and enjoy books and the role models they need to experience why reading is so great!

 Phonics is taught in every class across the whole school, including the Nursery.
-We follow the Letters and Sounds programme, supplemented with Jolly Phonics actions and resources from other sources as appropriate.
+We follow the Little Wandle Letters and Sounds Revised programme.
 The children are streamed in Year R, 1 and 2 and within each group lessons are differentiated to ensure all children are accessing high quality teaching at the level appropriate for their learning at that time.
 Groups are fluid to ensure children can move between them depending on the rate of their progress, fully maximising learning.

 Guided Reading is a dedicated, accurately planned session during which children are taught the skills to become confident, independent and motivated readers.
 Skills we teach include; application of phonics to decode words, self-correction, self-monitoring, omission to work out unknown words, reading for meaning and inference.